nikosvlachogiannakis/Paper-Presentation/slides.md

 - Detecting and analyzing concept drift is crucial for automated systems in critical infrastructure, manufacturing, and quality control
-- Detecting anomalies and changes in sensors is essential for identifying faulty productions, replacing sensors, or modifying system processing
+- Detecting anomalies and changes in sensors is essential for identifying faulty productions, replacing sensors or modifying system processing
 - Concept drift extends beyond data streams, appearing in time-series data and federated learning techniques
 - Processing drifting data streams involves 2 tasks: